 The goal of the target areas is to take the limited funding HCDD receives and leverage it with private investment within these areas.
-Establishing specific areas allows HCDD to analyze indicators that best help to provide data-driven recommendations for projects and activities that will foster investment in selected geographic areas that demonstrate need and opportunity.
+Establishing specific areas allows HCDD to analyze indicators that best help

 The intent is to ultimately arrest decline and bring about positive outcomes in historically underserved communities as well as to boost the enhancement of areas of opportunity while maintaining housing affordability.
 These target areas may be applied to activities funded by HOME, CDBG, and the Section 108 Loan Guarantee Program.
 When reviewing projects for funding, HCDD staff may give special consideration to projects that fall within the boundaries of the Areas for Community Reinvestment or Complete Communities or leverage additional funding, such as State Housing Tax Credits.
 Funding for code enforcement activities will be geographically targeted to only Areas for Community Reinvestment.
 Other entitlement funds, mostly related to economic development, public facility improvements, and some housing activities will be prioritized in the target areas because these neighborhoods are most in need of public facility and economic development improvements, but some projects may also be funded in other areas of the City because of the great need in neighborhoods throughout the City.